Morrowind Scripting For Dummies

 Note that objects created by these functions aren't affected by ingame lighting until the player exits and reloads the cell.

 Waiting or loitering (resting where sleep is forbidden) doesn't count as sleep.
-To detect it you can instead check if time changes while within MenuMode.
+To detect it you can instead check if ingame time (GameHour) changes within MenuMode.

 Some bugs (/features) that MSFD warns against are fixed by the most recent versions of the MCP, including:

-- CellChanged not returning 1 for scripted teleporting or magic teleporting,
+- CellChanged not returning 1 for scripted teleporting or magic teleporting is fixed by MCP,

 - "CellChanged doesn't always trigger, even if the player enters the cell via a normal teleport door": this comment likely referred to what happens when entering an interior through a load door that had a script with OnActivate on it, a known bug with the Vivec Arena (this is also fixed by MCP)